mrdudeman1111/ekCDT/README.md

     #include "ekCdt.hpp"
  ```

  Once the file has been included, Triangulation can be performed through the <code>ekCdt::Triangulate()</code> function.
 The function requires a set of two component vectors (or a casted array of 32-bit floats) to be passed along with a constraint polygon (a polygon containing all borders and holes).
-Here is some example usage can be seen here where we triangulate a square with square hole inside it.
+Here is some example usage where we triangulate a square with square hole inside it.

 ```
 #include <iostream>